Wellington C. Mepham High School: Long Island map mural

-2003 Hazing Sexual Assault Incident
+Sports

+In 2021, school football player Sofia LaSpina became the first female varsity high school football player on Long Island to score a touchdown.

+2003 hazing sexual assault incident

 In May 2003, it was reported that, while at a football training camp, at least three members of the Mepham football team were sexually assaulted by their teammates.
 Three members admitted to the acts, two of whom appeared in court.
 The sexual assault included anally penetrating the boys with foreign objects, including broom handles, pine cones, and golf balls.
 The team's season was canceled early, and two coaches were transferred to administrative positions.

 On October 27, 2003, members of the Westboro Baptist Church from Topeka, Kansas staged an anti-gay rally outside the school.
-Led by the church‘s lead spokesperson Shirley Phelps-Roper, the protestors blamed the hazing incident on the fact that parents and school administrators had allowed the formation of Mepham’s Gay-Straight Alliance (GSA) three years prior.
+Led by the church‘s head spokesperson Shirley Phelps-Roper, the protestors blamed the hazing incident on the fact that parents and school administrators had allowed the formation of Mepham’s Gay-Straight Alliance (GSA) three years prior.